chargebee/chargebee-android/README.md

 After installing and initializing the SDK with the Chargebee site authentication, this SDK can be used for,

-1. Integrating with Play Store connect, processing in-app purchase subscriptions, and tracking them on your Chargebee account for a single source of subscription truth across Web subscriptions & Android IAP.
-Use this if you are selling digital goods or services, or are REQUIRED to use Google Play's in-app purchases as per their app review guidelines
+1. Integrating with Play Store, processing in-app purchase subscriptions, and tracking them on your Chargebee account for a single source of subscription truth across Web subscriptions & Android IAP.
+Use this if you are selling digital goods or services, or are REQUIRED to use Google Play's in-app purchases.

 2. Tokenizing credit card information while presenting your own UI.
-Use this if you are selling physical goods or offline services, or are NOT REQUIRED to use Apple's in-app purchases as per their app review guidelines
+Use this if you are selling physical goods or offline services, or are NOT REQUIRED to use Google's in-app purchases.

 ## Requirements
 * Android 5.0 (API level 21) and above
 * [Android Gradle Plugin](https://developer.android.com/studio/releases/gradle-plugin) 4.0.0
 * [Gradle](https://gradle.org/releases/) 6.1.1+
 * [AndroidX](https://developer.android.com/jetpack/androidx/)
+* Java 8+ and Kotlin

 ## Installation
-The `Chargebee-Android` SDK can be installed by adding this to the `build.gradle` dependency as following below:
+The `Chargebee-Android` SDK can be installed by adding below dependency to the `build.gradle` file:

 ```kotlin
 implementation 'com.chargebee:chargebee-android:0.1.0'